YXXJIA005/ds_code_challenge/README.md

 - **Timezone handling**: Timestamps are made timezone-naïve prior to rounding and joins to ensure consistent matching.

 ---

 ## 🧪 Running Data Quality Tests

-Data quality tests are provided for reproducibility and validation.
-Please run it after running all notebooks as the data is mostly produced by notebook 3.
-It tests the

-## 🧪 Running Data Quality Tests